danryan/overwatch-client/README.md

 ## Main command

-When you install `overwatch-cli` via RubyGems, an executable, `overwatch`, is installed somewhere in your $PATH (the exact location is entirely dependent upon your Ruby/Gems setup).
+When you install `overwatch` via RubyGems, an executable, `overwatch`, is installed somewhere in your $PATH (the exact location is entirely dependent upon your Ruby/Gems setup).

 #### Usage:
     overwatch [OPTIONS] SUBCOMMAND [ARGS] ...